balanced/billy/docs/source/api_reference.rst

  - **FAILED** - the transaction failure count exceeded limitation
  - **DONE** - the transaction is processed successfully

-Retrive
+Retrieve
 ~~~~~~~

-Retrive a transaction record
+Retrieve a transaction record

 Method
     GET